 Columbia County was established on December 17, 1852 and was formed from LaFayette County, Hempstead County, Ouachita County and Union County.
 Parts of Columbia County was used to form Nevada in 1871.
 Other county boundry changes occured when Part of Union annexed 21 December 1858, line with Nevada defined 19 April 1873, part annexed to Lafayette 29 April 1901.
-The county was named in honor of Columbia, a female personification of the United States.

 What cities and towns are in Columbia County, AR?

 Cities and towns located in the County include Emerson, Magnolia, McNeil, Taylor, Waldo.

 Where can find Columbia County Birth, marriage, Divorce and Death Records?

 Columbia County vital records can be found at the Arkansas Deptartment of Health has Birth & Death records since February 1, 1914, Marriage Records since January 1917 and Divorce Records since January 1923.
 You may go to the Columbia County health department to obtain a Birth or Death certificates which can be issued while you wait.
 Please refer to the information to the Statewide Vital Records in Arkansas for current fees and application process.

 You can search online for Columbia County Birth, Marriage, Divorce or Death Records.
 You can also order Order Electronically Online or you can download an application for copies of Columbia Co.
 Birth Certificates, Marriage Certificates, Divorce Certificates, Death Certificates to mail.

 What Columbia County, AR census records are available?